Anglo-Saxon, Norse and Celtic

 ASNC is a very small subject and a great deal of the teaching is organised centrally within the Department.
 Like most other colleges, Pembroke does not have annual quotas for ASNC places and numbers admitted vary, reflecting the quantity and quality of the field.
 We might typically admit one or two undergraduates per year; and we usually receive about two or three applications a year.
 Our Director of Studies is Dr Elizabeth Ashman-Rowe, Reader in Scandinavian History in the department.
 Also, as Director of Undergraduate Studies at ASNC, Dr Rowe is eminently qualified to maintain the recent record of success in the subject at Pembroke.

 To read a 'day in the life' of one of our recent graduates, Tonicha, please click here.
-A booklet entitled "A Guide to the Anglo-Saxon, Norse and Celtic Tripos" is published by the department: Department of Anglo-Saxon, Norse and Celtic, Faculty of English, 9 West Road, Cambridge CB3 9DP.
-Copies are available on request.
-Full information can be found under 'Admissions' on the Department website including details of the Department's Open Day.
+Full information about the course can be found under 'Admissions' on the Department website including details of the Department's Open Day.